Musée Carnavalet

 Paris

-The Musée Carnavalet - Histoire de Paris presents an exhibition on Marie de Rabutin-Chantal, Marquise de Sévigné.
+The Musée Carnavalet - Histoire de Paris presents an exhibition devoted to Marie de Rabutin-Chantal, Marquise de Sévigné.
 This exhibition marks the 400th anniversary of her birth.
+The exhibition is on view at the Musée Carnavalet, from April 15 to August 23, 2026.
+The itinerary combines documents, works and contextual...

 A fast English reading of the key exhibition signals already available in the catalogue.